Elenaaamartinez/ASE-Last/README.md

-Preguntar por el tem de la base de datos El proyecto original es Flask/Python (microservicios con Docker)
-- Este entorno de v0 es Next.js/React, no Flask
-- No hay base de datos configurada actualmente

-El proyecto original incluía:

-- 40 cartas españolas (Oros, Copas, Espadas, Bastos)
-- Un servicio de backend en Python/Flask
-- Base de datos PostgreSQL (según el docker-compose.yml)
-- Frontend Flask que muestra las cartas
-La interfaz no se por que no me va

-Cosas comprobadas de los casos de uso : create an account - Si login into the game - Si check/modify my profile - Si be safe about my account data - Creo que si see the overall card collection - Si view the details of a card - 1.
-Si, check if they like it start a new game - Si select the subset of cards - Si select a card - Si know the score - si know the turns - si see the score -su know who won the turn - si know who won a match -si that the rules are not violated - si view the list of my old matches - si view the details of one of my matches - si view the leaderboards - si entre amigos prevent people to tamper my old matches - 2.no lo se a q se refiere

-Green:
-the timer of the move - si
-who's turn it is  - si
-see which cards I have and which cards I have to play - no to be able to see the cards in my hand - si
-I want set a maximum playing time - no
-I want to join a tournument - no play against a bot - yes request to a rematch - yes
-I want to send a battle invitation - yes to able to surrender - yes be able to ask for a rematch - yes
-I want to receive one hint per game - no
-I want to distinguish ranked or friendly matches - no I wanto to play locally - si
-I want to use emojis during the match - si, solo emojis no se si quieren mas add friends - yes view my firends list - si remove a firend from my friends list - si view my friend matches - no unlock achievements/objective - no pero se podria hacer, ganas new emojis,avatar

 # FinalASEProject1 - La Escoba Card Game

 A **La Escoba** card game platform (classic Spanish card game) with **microservices architecture**.
 The project includes a web frontend, API Gateway, and multiple specialized services deployed with Docker.